shoishizaki/documents/docs/django.md

 ## manage.py
   This is a Python script that we will use a lot.
 It will be associates with many commands as we build our web app!

+# アプリ内ファイル
+## __init__.py
+  This is a blank Python script that due to its special name let’s Python know that this directory can be treated as a package

+## admin.py
+  You can register your models here which Django will then use them with Django’s admin interface.

+## apps.py
+  Here you can place application specific configurations

+## models.py
+  Here you store the application’s data models

+## tests.py
+Here you can store test functions to test your code

+## views.py
+  This is where you have functions that handle requests and return responses

+## Migrations folder
+  This directory stores database specific information as it relates to the models